noble-antwi/enterprise-iam-lab/README.md

 2. **Follow the guides in order**
    - Start with `docs/guides/phase-1-foundation/`
    - Each phase builds on the previous
-   - Validate with labs before proceeding
+   - Validate with testing procedures before proceeding

 3. **Adapt to your environment**
-   - Update `docs/reference/naming-conventions.md` with your details
+   - Update scripts with your domain names
-   - Modify scripts with your domain names
+   - Modify Expression Language rules for your business logic
-   - Use `.env.example` patterns for sensitive data
+   - Configure applications for your specific requirements

 ---